TRE RÖR UT

-Reco lab will contribute to the development of the unique system of collecting and handling food- and water waste in the residential buildings of Oceanhamnen (The Ocean Harbour) in central Helsingborg.
-Reco lab should be up and running in the fall of 2020.
+Reco lab will contribute to the development of the unique system of collecting and handling food- and water waste called Tre Rör Ut (Three Pipes Out) in the residential buildings of Oceanhamnen (The Ocean Harbour) in central Helsingborg.
+Reco lab should be up and running in the spring of 2021.

 Development unit, testbed and showroom